 Bikes are pretty common in Iceland.
 Also, they are cheap and provide easy access to your desired location.
 If you’ve been to Iceland before, you might have already seen the vibrant bikes (pink, blue, purple, and more) in the city.

-You can bring your bike with your luggage to Iceland.
+You can bring your bike and your luggage to Iceland.
 Most airlines will carefully pack your bike, and traveling to Iceland by bike or ferry is easy, so bringing your two-wheeler is a realistic option.

 Exploring Iceland Without a Car: Is It Possible?

 Yes, exploring Iceland without a car is possible.
-Many Icelanders believe that the country is best explored and discovered without a car.
+Many Icelanders believe the country is best explored and discovered without a car.
+Below, we’ve discussed a few stunning and breathtakingly beautiful places to visit in Iceland without a car.

 The Northern Lights, Aurora Borealis

 I’m doing my best here, but words are not enough to describe the beauty of the Aurora Borealis.
 This captivating sight during nighttime brings pure joy.
-Some scientists believe the Aurora begins on the sun’s surface when solar activity produces gas.
-There are many hotels in Iceland that host viewings of the Northern Lights at night.

 Dettifoss Waterfall